 As a homeowner, you always want to take every step possible to try and protect your property and valuables.
-Water damage can be a threat to both, and manifest in several ways.
+Water damage can be a threat to both and manifest in several ways.
 For example, a small drip of a leak may end up causing a water stain on the floor, or piece of furniture, if left unattended over time.
 A leak from the roof going into the drywall could end up becoming a home for mold.
-Flood water from outside could bring all kinds of dangerous bacteria in the home.
+Flood water from outside could bring all kinds of dangerous bacteria into the home.
 All of these are water damage, and yet, all require different approaches.

 With this said, when exactly do you need a full-scale water damage restoration, and when is it enough to simply let things dry out?
 Here’s a guide on when to know the difference.

 In general, a good rule of thumb when it comes to water damage restoration is if you wouldn’t drink the water that is causing the damage, then you want to bring on professionals.
 There’s a big difference between water coming from a sink in your home and black water from a flood.
 In some cases, you need specialized equipment to even be in the house, let alone do any kind of work.
 If you can pinpoint exactly where the water came from and know that it’s no threat to you, you may be able to move some valuables around and do a little bit of drying work yourself.

 However, this only applies to the smallest of spills.
 If there’s uncertainty on the source of the damage or exactly where the water is coming from, always opt for water damage restoration.
 Or at least a consultation.
 Part of this, again, is about making sure that you are safe.
 However, you don’t want to use a half measure also.
 If you have a leak that leads to a water stain, and you just clean the stain, you’re not really fixing the problem.
 Part of water damage restoration is being provided a thorough look at your home to determine the cause, as well as fixing the effects.

 The Next Step